Quantifying Avian Morphological Evolution through Deep Representation Learning: Material Methods

 \subsection{Data processing}

-In this study, we utilised the DongNiao International Birds 10000 Dataset (DIB-10K) by \textcite{Mei2020Dongniao}, which comprises over 4.8 million images representing 10,922 bird species, following the IOC 10.1 taxonomy \parencite{Gill2021IOC}.
+In this case study, we utilised the DongNiao International Birds 10000 Dataset (DIB-10K) by \textcite{Mei2020Dongniao}, which comprises over 4.8 million images representing 10,922 bird species, following the IOC 10.1 taxonomy \parencite{Gill2021IOC}.
 This extensive dataset encompasses a wide variety of bird species, morphological variants, postures, and gestures \parencite{Mei2020Dongniao}.
 Despite their efforts in manual review and correction, the dataset contains numerous duplicate and erroneous images, necessitating a comprehensive data cleaning process.

-For the deduplication, we employed the pHash method to detect near-duplicate images by comparing these hashes \parencite{Farid2021Overview}.
+For the data cleaning, we employed the pHash method to detect near-duplicate images by comparing these hashes \parencite{Farid2021Overview}.
 Duplicates spanning multiple categories are completely removed, and for intracategory duplicates, only one copy is retained in its category.

 To address erroneous images with non-avian subjects, we utilised the pretrained Faster Region-based Convolutional Neural Network (Faster R-CNN,~\cite{Ren2017Faster}) in the torchvision library \parencite{Ansel2024Pytorch}.
 For images where no birds were detected, we implemented a two-tiered approach: images from high-volume categories ($\geq200$ images) were automatically deleted, while those from low-volume categories ($<200$ images) were moved to a separate directory for manual inspection.
 After a manual thorough review, valid images were reintegrated into the dataset.